cvmfs/doc-cvmfs/cpt-containers.rst

 directory when containers using it are stopped.

 From version 1.4.0, containerd introduced the concept of remote snapshotter.
-It allows starting containers in which the filesystem is provided externally from the containerd machinery.
+It allows starting containers in which the container root filesystem is provided by an external plugin.
-Therefore, there is no need to download all the layers for each image, getting rid of the pulling time.
+Given such a suitable plugin (remote snapshotter), there is no need to download all the layers for each image, which can greatly improve the start-up time of containers.
-Overall, this new mechanism brings down the time to start-up a new container image.
+The CernVM-FS remote snapshotter uses this new capability to mount the container image layers directly from a CernVM-FS repository.

 We exploit this new capability to mount OCI layers directly from a filesystem on the local machine.
 We focus on layers provided by CernVM-FS, but with minor changes is possible to mount layers from any